Doctor’s Orders

 Aunt Honoria looked up.
 “Patsy, are you quite sure you’ve read that correctly?
 It sounds rather…”

-“Which makes you old enough to know better,” her aunt replied, gently patting her hand.
 “We’ll have supper first.
 Then we’ll see to the prescription.”

 Patsy gaped.
-“You can’t be serious!”
+“You can’t actually be serious?”

-“Patsy, you know that I've always believed in good health, and household decorum,” said Aunt Honoria.
+“Patsy, you know that I've always believed in maintaining good health, and household decorum,” said Aunt Honoria.
 “This may help on both counts.”

 After pudding, Aunt Honoria rose.